jracp/LocationToTimezone/README.md

 date: '26/01/18'
 ---

+## Usecase
+For dataset containing location (i.e. Lat and Lon), time, ... columns with the need of knowing actual timezone

 ## Function
 This function accepts decimal Lat and Lon as inputs and returns [standard timezone ID](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) using [Google Maps API](https://developers.google.com/maps/).